Skip to content

 6. Test recovery with a non-sensitive file first

-• Memory security: Fractum automatically clears sensitive data from memory
+Memory security: Automatic clearing of sensitive data from RAM

-• Key derivation: Each encryption uses a unique key derived from secure random data
+Unique key derivation: Each encryption uses fresh random data

 Verification Steps

-1. Check that all expected share files were created
+1. Check share count: Verify N share files were created